 Aero Engineers and Asbestos Health Risks

 Today, the health risks from asbestos exposure are fully documented and widely known.
-That wasn’t true two to three decades ago when aero industry workers were regularly exposed to large quantities of asbestos while building and maintaining aircraft.
+That wasn’t true 2 or 3 decades ago when aero industry workers were regularly exposed to large quantities of asbestos while building and maintaining aircraft.
 Now, many professionals who have retired from the aerospace industry are diagnosed with a form of mesothelioma.